tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

    Also, there is a unit disk version of Wifi: the :ned:`Ieee80211UnitDiskRadio` module contains a :ned:`Ieee80211UnitDiskTransmitter` and a :ned:`Ieee80211UnitDiskReceiver`.
    (to be used with :ned:`UnitDiskRadioMedium`).

-The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols, BECAUSE **TODO**....
+The unit disk analog model is suitable for wireless simulations in which the details of the physical layer is not important, such as testing routing protocols.
+The unit disk model produces all/the physical phenomena relevant to routing protocols, i.e. varying connectivity; nodes have a range, transmissions interfere, and not all packets get delivered and not directly.
+In this case, it is an adequate abstraction for physical layer behavior.

 The following modules use the unit disk analog model:

+..
 TODO a routing protocolnal az a lényeg h ne menjen át minden csomag, zavarjak is egymast ne tudjon mindenki mindenkivel beszelni zavarjak egymast ne pofazzanak egymasba

+.. because the ranges of the unit disk model is an adequate abstraction for physical layer behavior

+.. because for routing protocols, its required to have some kind of range, so that not all nodes can talk to each other;
+   interference is also important...and that not all packets get delivered all the time

+.. **!** The unit disk model produces all/the physical phenomena relevant to routing protocols, i.e. varying connectivity; nodes have a range, transmissions interfere, and not all packets get delivered and not directly.
+In this case, it is an adequate abstraction for physical layer behavior.

-routing protocol szempontjabol scak az erdekes h atment e a csomag
+..  routing protocol szempontjabol scak az erdekes h atment e a csomag

   ha az osszes jelenseget produkalja amit egy igazi phy akkor mar jo

   too much detaillel kell foglalkozni

   connectivity...range

 - :ned:`UnitDiskRadioMedium`: the only radio medium using the unit disk analog model; to be used with all unit disk radio types